alexhokl/notes/gcloud.md

     + this is particularly important when ordering key is used
   * ordering is only guaranteed in region level
     + no global endpoint should be used
+      + this implies publishers and subscribers need to be configured to use regional endpoints to ensure messages are routed to the correct region
   * messages of a topic with no subscription will be discarded
   * messages expired after the retention period will be discarded and no dead letter will be generated